|

 easier, it measures the amount of force being applied to the expansion ring.

-hose for years to come.
+hose, up to 3", for years to come.
 (Trust us, there is still a lot of work involved.)

 much hose, this is definitely the model to get.
 It does require 220 volts